No other piece of equipment can make or break

 benefit from my experiences below.

-bike would withstand hardships in distant underdeveloped countries.
+bikes would withstand the hardships in distant underdeveloped countries.

 I had done some extended bike touring before and learned

-several key lessons the hard way by making mistakes in touring bikes and
+several key lessons the hard way by making major mistakes in touring bikes and

 sorting out all of the information about touring bikes and equipment is that the sport